Can You Guess Which Country is Winning at Conservation?

 While the NSA has come under public pressure for openness since high-profile revelations by whistleblower Edward Snowden, the release of the heavily redacted internal reports at 1:30PM on Christmas Eve demonstrates limits to the agency’s attempts to demonstrate transparency.
 Releasing bad news right before a holiday weekend, often called a “Christmas Eve surprise,” is a common tactic for trying to minimize press coverage.

 The reports, released in response to a Freedom of Information Act request submitted by the American Civil Liberties Union, offer few revelations, but contain accounts of internal behavior embarrassing to the agency.
-In one instance an NSA employee “searched her spouse’s personal […]
+In one instance an NSA employee “searched her spouse’s personal telephone […]

 Read the Full Article